RoostGPT

 # Vertex AI env vars

-VERTEX_FINE_TUNE= # Optional; Default is false, Supports [true, false]
+VERTEX_FINE_TUNE=false # Optional; Default is false, Supports [true, false]

 VERTEX_PROJECT_ID= # Required if AI_TYPE=vertexai